Report highway defects

 Lincolnshire County Council, as Highway Authority, is responsible for managing and maintaining the road network in Lincolnshire.
 We aim to provide a high quality customer service throughout the county and try to respond to online/email reports within five working days (usually sooner).

-As part of our commitment to improving services you can report the following types of defects online:
+As part of our commitment to improving services you can report any issues with the following online:

 - pavement/road defects